stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 * ```finished``` True if this is the frame after the hold ended.

-# Making a noteskin for the NewField
+# Making a noteskin for the NoteField
-Read the comments in NewSkins/default.
+Read the comments in NoteSkins/default.
-_fallback/Scripts/02 NewSkin.lua has a couple minor functions for generating state maps.
+_fallback/Scripts/02 NoteSkin.lua has a couple minor functions for generating state maps.

 ## 3D noteskins

-3D noteskins are not supported on the NewField in this release.
+Something about using a texture map instead of a state map.
+The notes in the default noteskin explain it.

-# Newskin Parameters
+# Noteskin Parameters

-Newskin parameters is a system for allowing a newskin to be customized by the player.
-The parameters are defined by the newskin and can do whatever the skin author wants.
+Noteskin parameters is a system for allowing a noteskin to be customized by the player.
+The parameters are defined by the noteskin and can do whatever the skin author wants.
 The player's choices are saved in their profile by skin and stepstype (so the same skin can be set different ways for different stepstypes).
-The theme uses information provided by the newskin to give the player a menu for setting the parameters.
+The theme uses information provided by the noteskin to give the player a menu for setting the parameters.

 The system is explained in more detail in comments in the default noteskin, with examples used to control explosion particles and the amount of warning time given by the receptors.

-Because the newskin parameter table can go to any depth and contain anything, and different players can choose different skins, creating a menu for it in the confined OptionRow system would probably be very difficult.
-OptionRow menus for setting newskin parameters are not provided.
-The nested option menus system does provide menus for setting newskin parameters.
+Because the noteskin parameter table can go to any depth and contain anything, and different players can choose different skins, creating a menu for it in the confined OptionRow system would probably be very difficult.
+OptionRow menus for setting noteskin parameters are not provided.
+The nested option menus system does provide menus for setting noteskin parameters.

 # Multiplayer mode